laurentperrinet/laurentperrinet.github.io/content/authors/hugo-ladret/_index.md

 - Former Students
 ---

-* Now a Postdoc in Georg Keller’s lab @ FMI, Basel, CH
+* Now a Postdoc in Georg Keller’s lab @ FMI (Friedrich Miescher Institute for Biomedical Research), Basel, Switzerland

 # PhD Student (2019-09 / 2024-02): A multiscale cortical model to account for orientation selectivity in natural-like stimulations